psm1206/psm1206.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. student in the Data Intelligence and Learning Lab ([DIAL Lab](https://dial.skku.edu/)) at Sungkyunkwan University (SKKU), South Korea.
+I'm a Ph.D. student in the Data Intelligence and Learning Lab ([DIAL Lab](https://dial.skku.edu/)) at Sungkyunkwan University (SKKU), where I'm fortunate to be advised by [Prof. Jongwuk Lee](https://jongwuklee.weebly.com/).
 I received my B.S. degree in Mechanical Engineering from SKKU in 2020.
 My research focuses on Representation learning for Collaborative Filtering, Unbiased Recommender Learning, and Efficient Recommendation.
 My Curriculum Vitae is [Here](https://drive.google.com/file/d/11kbKMCKhrXcM2FQbfn7-_uPet-62jPyO/view?usp=sharing).

 # Publications